 The discussion and analysis of the Company's financial condition and results of operations is based upon audited financial statements, which have been prepared in accordance with U.S. GAAP.
 The preparation of these financial statements involve the management to make estimates, judgments, and assumptions that affect the reported amounts of assets and liabilities and disclosures with respect to contingent liabilities and assets at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Certain accounting policies require the application of significant judgment by management in selecting the appropriate assumptions for calculating financial estimates.
 By their nature, these judgments are subject to an inherent degree of uncertainty.
 These judgments are based on the Company's historical experience, terms of its existing contracts, evaluation of trends in the industry, information provided by its customers, and information available from outside sources, as appropriate.
 The Company's actual results may differ from those estimates under different assumptions or conditions.
 The Company evaluates the adequacy of its expected reserves and the estimates used in calculations on an on-going basis.
-Significant areas requiring management to make estimates include the valuation of equity instruments, measurement of changes in the fair value of earnout consideration liability, estimates of derivative liability associated with the exchangeable notes which are marked to market each quarter based on a Lattice model approach, changes in the fair value of warrant liabilities, derivative asset for the interest rate swap, valuation allowances on deferred tax assets which are based on an assessment of recoverability of the deferred tax assets against future taxable income and estimates of the inputs used to calculate the tax receivable agreement liability.
-See Note 7, 10 and 12 in Notes to Consolidated Financial Statements in this Form 10-K for further discussion of the nature of these assumptions and conditions.
-See Note 2 to the Notes to Consolidated Financial Statements for a complete description of the significant accounting policies that have been followed in preparing the Company's audited consolidated financial statements.
+Significant areas requiring management to make estimates include the valuation of equity

+2) Includes the changes in fair value of warrant liability and earnout consideration liability.